tardate/X113647Stepper/README.md

 by [Gaven MacDonald on youtube](http://youtu.be/Dc16mKFA7Fo).

 It doesn't take long when playing around with an X113647 board and 28BYJ-48 motor to realise two things:
-* The drive control is quite different form that assumed by the standard Arduino Stepper library, and
+* The drive control is quite different from that assumed by the standard [Arduino Stepper library](http://www.arduino.cc/en/Tutorial/Stepper), and
-* There don't seem to be any suitable parts on offer to draw nice diagrams with the wonderful [Fritzing APP](http://fritzing.org/home/).
+* There don't seem to be any suitable parts on offer to draw nice diagrams with the wonderful [Fritzing app](http://fritzing.org/home/).

 So this repository is the result of my little efforts to get around these limitations.
 There are two things here:
-* An X113647Stepper Arduino Library, which drives the X113647 in a similar way to the standard Arduino Stepper library, but fixes the few incompatibilities and makes it possibel to fully exploit the stepper motor with the X113647 board, and
+* An X113647Stepper Arduino Library, which drives the X113647 in a similar way to the standard Arduino Stepper library, but fixes the few incompatibilities and makes it possible to fully exploit the stepper motor with the X113647 board, and
 * Some new Fritzing parts for the X113647 and 28BYJ-48.
 These are not suitable for etching your own stepper drive board, but they do work nicely for drawing circuits involving and X113647 or 28BYJ-48 components.